 Section 1.
 CONSTITUTIONAL AMENDMENTS

-This Constitution may be amended by a two-thirds vote of the members present at any regular or special meeting of the Society provided that the members have been notified of the meeting and the proposed changes.
+a.
+These Constitution & Bylaws may be amended by a two-thirds vote of the members present at any regular or special meeting of the Society provided that the members have been notified of the meeting and the proposed changes.
 The proposed amendment must be read to the membership at a meeting prior to the next scheduled meeting when the votes will be taken.

-Annually during the Summer Break, the Trustees shall review the Constitution so that any changes necessary can be brought up at the September Meeting for reading into the minutes and adoption voting at the October Meeting.
-Inclusion of the proposed changes in the Newsletter and or on the Website (at least two weeks prior to the meeting) shall meet the requirements for member notification of change.
+b.
+The Trustees shall review the Constitution & Bylaws annually so that any changes necessary can be brought up ordinarily at the September Meeting for reading into the minutes and adoption voting at the October Meeting.
+Inclusion of the proposed changes in the Newsletter, Email, and or on the Website (at least two weeks prior to the meeting) shall meet the requirements for member notification of change.